 Australian Government investments in NRI, guided by Roadmaps, funded by Research Infrastructure Investment Plans and enacted through the National Collaborative Research Infrastructure Strategy (NCRIS) program, have resulted in a mature and networked suite of projects supporting Australian research

-Roadmaps outline Australia’s research infrastructure needs.
+The Government develops roadmaps to drive investment in research infrastructure.
 They are prepared by an expert working group after consulting with the research community.

 - Naming specific pieces of infrastructure